 Once you have completed all your outline shapes for that section, remove the push pins and move the template over.
 Make sure to overlap the first shape of the template with the last shape you traced so that your spacing will be the same throughout.
 Since it can be hard to get the big template to line up exactly with the ends of the wall, you can use the leftover cardboard shapes that you originally cut from your template for this final step.
 Trim the cutouts vertically as needed and to use them as smaller templates to complete your shapes right next to the corner wall seam.
 Once your shapes are all traced, you’re done!

 The wall only took me a couple of hours to complete, so I was pretty happy with how fast it went, and since I was able to use one paint pen (well, one thick pen and one thin pen for the corners) for the whole wall, the project only cost me around $10 too!
 Not bad if you ask me.
-I love the vibe that the geometric shapes add to the space and the room definitely feels like it’s got some personality happening now.
+You can also do some triangle decals on a wall for a quick, similar effect and Elsie did a paint pen wall that also turned out so cute as well.
+I love the vibe that the geometric shapes add to the space and the room definitely feels like it’s got some personality happening now (I like the pattern with the cowhide rug pattern nearby).
 I will for sure be expecting a lot of love songs to be written about me in this room from now on—I think it’s only fair, don’t you? xo.
 Laura

 Credits // Author and Photography: Laura Gummerman.
 Photos edited with Stella from The Signature Collection.